Site Index • Wiki • Blog

 mathematics showing that "rank at divorce" reduces the payments to the

 spouse "by at least 13%".
-It borders on manipulative deceit if
+This borders on manipulative deceit if

 what he means is that when